 Harry glanced at the surprisingly cute electric blue humanoids as they floated in random orbits, some giggling and others making faces of awe as they floated along.
 "Yes.
 Vicious."
 Well, as far as he knew there was nothing to harvest from these creatures and they were clearly too mischievous to publicly release them on the island randomly.

 He pulsed his magic, feeling the desks snap back into place as cracked sections repaired, parchments moved back to their owners seats and smoothed away crinkles and ink smears.
 Quills unsnapped, ink floating back into pots, books moved and the portraits began straightening and being cleaned/repaired.

 The world looked like a snow globe as the dozens of objects flowed back into place, Harry walking calmly toward the windows as a cloud of creatures floated behind him.
 "Did you get the pixies from the forest, or were they captured elsewhere?"

 Professor Lockhart was still looking for his wand when it flew through the window, smacking into his back.
 With surprising competence, the man rapidly began to repair his makeup, hair, and clothing.
 Clearly that particular set of spells were well practiced.
 "Wha?
 Oh, I just asked Silvanus Kettleburn, Professor of Care of Magical Creatures.
 Strange man but knows his pixies.
-I was supposed to show these deadly monsters much earlier in the air, but he said the Frolics having gone deeper into the forests since last year.
+I was supposed to show these deadly monsters much earlier in the year, but he said the Frolics having gone deeper into the forests since last season.
 Something about muffins?"

 Ah.
 Well, it HAD been a large explosion.
 "Well, do you require these for further examples or are you done for the day?"